meltyourface/blank/posts/pagan-liturgical-and-ritual-tradition/Pagan-Energy-Healing-Psychic-Development-Workshop/index.md

 6. Final group ritual and celebration of unique spiritual journeys (1.5 hours)
 7. Reflections, feedback, and closing circle (1 hour)

-Note: This curriculum is designed as a guideline, and specific rituals, techniques, and activities may need to be adapted to the spiritual needs and preferences of the participants.
+**Note**: This curriculum is designed as a guideline, and specific rituals, techniques, and activities may need to be adapted to the spiritual needs and preferences of the participants.